bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This stage consists of computing a table of 8 points in representation R2.
 First, compute Q = psi(P), R = phi(P) and S = psi(phi(P)) in representation R1 using the formulas from the previous
 section.
-Then, convert these points from R1 to R3.
+Then, convert these points from R1 to R3 in preperation for the next step.

 The 8 points in the table are generated using ADD_core as follows: